hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 **You need the following BEFORE you go offline:**

-- The latest version of the AutoFlashGUI software, available from GitHub either as a ZIP file: [master.zip](https://github.com/mswhirl/autoflashgui/archive/master.zip) or you can browse the source code and change history at [the project page](https://github.com/mswhirl/autoflashgui).
-Make sure the tool runs and GUI loads *before* you go offline!
+1) The latest version of the AutoFlashGUI software, available from GitHub either as a  [ZIP file](https://github.com/mswhirl/autoflashgui/archive/master.zip) or you can browse the source code and change history at [the project page](https://github.com/mswhirl/autoflashgui).
+*Make sure the tool runs and GUI loads before you go offline!*

-- The old RBI [firmware](https://whirlpool.net.au/wiki/hw_model_1622) file for your gateway.
+2) The old RBI [firmware](/Firmware%20Repository/) file for your gateway.

-- The new RBI [firmware](https://whirlpool.net.au/wiki/hw_model_1622) file for your gateway **only if you want to flash the latest version.
+3) The new RBI [firmware](/Firmware%20Repository/) file for your gateway **only if you want to flash the latest version.
 16.3 is the best and most stable.**

-- An SSH client - the famous [PuTTY](https://www.chiark.greenend.org.uk/%7Esgtatham/putty/) is recommended for Windows.
+4) An SSH client - the famous [PuTTY](https://www.chiark.greenend.org.uk/%7Esgtatham/putty/) is recommended for Windows.
 [WinSCP](https://winscp.net/eng/download.php) is optional.

-- A copy of this web page for reference while you're offline (*warning:* the browser can split long command lines so it is best to copy code and paste into a text editor like Notepad.).
+5) A copy of this web page for reference while you're offline *or* clone the [repository](https://github.com/kevdagoat/hack-technicolor) and run `serve.bat` or `mkdocs serve`.
+(This requires MKDocs to be installed)

-- Physical access to the gateway so you can power cycle it and unplug the WAN/DSL while you're going through this process.
+6) Physical access to the gateway so you can power cycle it and unplug the WAN/DSL while you're going through this process.

-- A 'happy' gateway!
-If it's in bridge mode or half the tiles are missing on the screen (which seems to be caused by corrupted config), reset it to [factory defaults](/Technicolor%20Recovery) first.
+6) A *happy* gateway!
+If it's in bridge mode or half the tiles are missing on the screen, reset it to [factory defaults](/Technicolor%20Recovery) first.

 #######################################################################################################################################################################################################